Tidwell/scrollstoolbox/readme.md

 ssh to prod, git pull

 If server needs restart
-Look for the process on port 9000 using: netstat -tulpn kill #PID nohup node app &
+Look for the process on port 9000 using: kill #PID nohup node app &